Taukir397/suspicious-call-monitoring-from-CDR/README.md

 # suspicious call monitoring
-From call detailed Report (CDR), call logs are checked if any perticular operator is generating more calls than usual.
+From call detailed Report (CDR), call logs are checked if any particular operator is generating more calls than usual.